KOZENStudios/hangisi-privacy/index.md

-Privacy Policy for Hangisi | Kararını Ver Last updated: April 21, 2026
+Privacy Policy for Hangisi Last updated: April 21, 2026

-Hazaryiğit Han built the Hangisi | Kararını Ver app.
+Hazaryiğit Han built the Hangisi app.
 This SERVICE is provided by Hazaryiğit Han and is intended for use as is.

-Information Collection and Use Hangisi | Kararını Ver primarily stores your data (such as tasks and timer history) locally on your device.
+Information Collection and Use Hangisi primarily stores your data (such as tasks and timer history) locally on your device.
 In our current version, we do not collect any personal data or track users.
 You can use our app safely and privately.

 Advertising and Third-Party Services (For Future Updates) To keep our app free, we may integrate third-party advertising services (such as Google AdMob) in future updates.
 If advertisements are introduced, these third-party providers may use anonymous device identifiers (such as IDFA for iOS and Advertising ID for Android) to serve ads that are relevant to your interests.